 • Out-of-the-box known good configuration and hardening of infrastructure.

-• Mature vulnerability management program where security patches are applied quickly and reliable by the service provider.
+• Mature vulnerability management program where security patches are applied quickly and are reliable by the service provider.

 • Auto-scaling, health sensing computing environment that has multiple failover capabilities